7 IT Roles Every Modern Company Needs to Stay Competitive

 - IoT roles: IoT developer, IoT architect, IoT product manager

 - DevOps roles: DevOps manager, automation architect, security engineer, software developer

 - Artificial intelligence roles: Machine learning engineer, data scientist, business intelligence developers

-Now that you know what IT roles you need, here are a few hiring tips:
+Now that you know what you need, here are a few hiring tips:

 - Evaluate experience and training.
 IT training and certifications show the candidate has a solid technical foundation and strong work ethic.
 It’s proof they have the skills to perform the job.

 - Grow from within.
 Promoting employees is a win-win for them and your organization.
 It boosts retention, increases job satisfaction and saves on hiring costs.
 IT training courses are a great way to train employees for new roles.